yamerooo123/ResearchNBugBountyEncyclopedia/Researches/Operately/Findings.md

 **Updated on Sep 10**

--Operately doesn't utilize traditional javascript tag.
+-Operately uses API to call for CSS resources.
 The javascript resource is being called through **/assets/app-741d8c0f04754f324e315d53e4ff3083.js**

 -In appearance tab, when trying to change the theme, the application sends API request which is **/api/v2/update_profile** along with following data **id** and **theme** requried in JSON.
 The theme parameter has 3 options: **light**, **dark** and **system**.
 If the value inside theme parameter isn't one of them, the app won't render the correct color. resulting in white default background.
 -The **id** is string with some kind of token after the username (For some reason, the token didn't change after re-login)